 Typing up what you learned anywhere is valuable, but the medium matters.
 Count those keystrokes.
 The least effective place to share what you learned is an asynchronous chat like Slack.
 These feeds are fast and noisy and what you write there is going to get quickly lost.

-I usually pick my TIL repo, where I’ve been writing short posts since 2015.
-Hashrocket’s TIL grew out of this idea.
+I usually pick my TIL collection, where I’ve been writing short posts since 2015.

 For ideas I’ve revisited again and again, I post on this blog.